 There's a big, swift, frothy head atop a clear copper colour, which must be why the brewery is named as such, but that head is deceptive as there isn't a great deal of carbonation to clutter the view.
 It reflects the light nicely and complements the aroma well, looking like a darker Blonde ale than something like Speciaalbier from Duvel (here) or the sort of champagne like ale of Speciale (link) - which fits as it is more placid and calm than either of those.
 This is not, then, the sort of ale that one has in celebration of a big event or at a posh party but nor, I feel, is it the sort of ale that one has amongst large groups of bawdy drinkers at the end of the working day - it's a little too understated and fruity to get by.
 Maybe I'm just prattling in a middle-class yuppie fashion.
 Whatever.

 Taste is what you'd expect from the build up.
 It's thinner than it looks, but about as thin as it smells, in terms of mouthfeel with a fine grain to it that speaks of quality brewing and some care and attention lavished on it.
 This is not the kind of rubbish big quantity lager that masquerades as beer in some pubs (that I recall bitterly from my youth), this is proper ale and no mistake.
 That fruit in the aroma is curiously absent in the taste.
 This is not as jarring as the lack of peach in the 'curiously peachy' Golden Glory (linky) but it was still a bit of a surprise.
 There are some hops but they're not big or clever, they are just there and they do the job they are supposed to.
 After that it is just the dryness that remains, making this very much in the Belgian ale mould and in-keeping with the Blonde style that I think I associate more with Belgian ale than others.
+That said, at 4.2% ABV it won't be challening too many Belgian brews for a while!

 This is the ale you would espy across a crowded cafe or tea-room whilst on holiday.
 She has nice hair and impeccable taste in clothes.
 The book that she reads, because she reads a book, is high-minded literature or hard science, this is class and intelligence.
 Approaching, you ask to sit down and she spots you are of an intellectual bent.
 You sit, she smiles, you discuss philosophy, or physics and quantum mechanics, or imaginary numbers and matrices.
 It is a warm, enjoyable, conversation.
 You part as friends and will no doubt meet up again for another proper conversation.
 But you won't find her in a rowdy pub/club or in the local snug.
 It's not that kind of ale.